bgamari/ghc-wiki-import/replacing-gmp-notes/the-current-gmp-implementation.md

 ```

 These special allocation functions bring most GMP memory usage into the GHC heap but do not seem that efficient otherwise.
 (I could be wrong --PDT.)
 Allocation uses the internal `allocate()` interface, so no garbage collection is performed during a GMP operation.
-Note that GMP operations may allocate more memory themselves.
+Note that GMP operations may use these functions to allocate more memory themselves, after being called from Haskell code.
 The memory allocated is a simple array of words (`W_`), rounded up to a whole number.

 ### Special Functions

 GHC adds its own functions for string conversion, least common multiple (lcm) and conversion to and from floating point (floats and doubles).
-In particular, the GHC designers decided to perform their own operations for encoding a GMP number (really, the array of mp\_limb\_t) to floating point and doubles.
+In particular, the GHC designers decided to perform their own operations for encoding a GMP number (really, the array of mp\_limb\_t) to floating point numbers (floats or doubles).
 GMP provides functions for some of these operations:

 <table><tr><th> **Operation** </th>